 Known as Đám Hỏi, the engagement ceremony is the most important part of the wedding planning process.
-Here, the groom and his family will formally ask the bride's family for permission and blessing to marry their daughter.
-It is an essential step in the wedding since it is the best time where both parties will meet the whole family.
-For traditional families, the groom will also give gifts and dowry.
+Here, the groom and his family will formally ask the bride’s family for permission and blessing to marry their daughter.
+It is an essential step in the wedding since it is the best time when both parties will meet the whole family.
+In traditional families, the groom will also give gifts and dowry.

 The groom’s family will also line up and present extravagant gifts and feasting food like candies, fruits, moon cakes, and rice cakes.
 There will also be a few speeches here and there.

-Generally, the bride can prepare three types of wedding dresses, including the western dress, simple dress, and the ao dai.
+Generally, the bride can prepare three types of wedding dresses, including the western dress, a simple dress, and the ao dai.
 It is also customary to wear red for the bride while the groom must wear blue.
 To complete the look, a turban-like headpiece is also worn by the couple.

 Known as the Rước Dâu, the tea ceremony is an important event held on the morning of the wedding day.
-This is the time where the couple will show respect to their families and present tea to their parents and grandparents.
+This is the time when the couple will show respect to their families and present tea to their parents and grandparents.
 By drinking the tea, the locals show that they are accepting the marriage of the couple.

 An altar is a place where the couple will seek the blessing and pray together for their good fortune.
 At this time, there will be silent prayers and offerings of food and incense sticks.
 There’s also the exchange of rings between the couple, and the invited guests can also start giving their cash gifts to the couple.

 As we reach this part of the post, we hope that you were able to learn more about the wedding traditions existing in the Vietnamese culture.
-If ever you get invited in one, please don't forget to give gifts to the couple too as a sign of respect as the newlyweds will go table to table (or the Vietnamese table visits) to accept gifts.
+If ever you get invited to one, please don’t forget to give gifts to the couple too as a sign of respect as the newlyweds will go table to table (or the Vietnamese table visits) to accept gifts.
 Like in the Filipino tradition, some of the couples will request that you give them cash instead of actual things, so if ever you will give a gift, please wrap it in anything red for extra luck.